ansys/pyaedt/doc/source/User_guide/pyaedt_file_data/reports.rst

 Reports file
 ============

-The report configuration file allows to create a new report based on json file or dictionary of properties.
+The report configuration file allows to create a new report based on JSON file or dictionary of properties.
 This file can be created using the following command:

 .. code:: python